pinetree27/pinetree27.github.io/_posts/2025-06-16-barndomsfragment2.md

     left: 0;
 }
 </style>
-<i>Med och till Konrad Karlsson.</i> May 2024_June 2025.
+<i>Med och till Konrad Karlsson.
+May 2024_June 2025.
 You can read the first part <a href="marialaurids.net/blog/2024/barndomsfragment1">here</a>.<br>
-TW: childhood abuse, though without any specific description.
-Spoilers for All Of Us Strangers (Haigh, 2023).
+TW: childhood abuse, though without details.
+Spoilers for All Of Us Strangers (Haigh, 2023).</i>

  🌹 Sometimes, as I dozed off on the bus from Krumme Lanke to my room in Schlachtensee, I found myself thinking back to the child I was: this intruder, this unknown, this obstinate dissonance in my story, a ‘him’ refusing being dealt away with.
 I had just changed my name, my tongue, my home.
 One year before I met you, before Mårran or Troll I Kulisserna, I found myself stuck between this sudden need to remember and the scarceness of my memories, the hardness of those that had coagulated around silence, unspeakability.
 I started looking for a frame for him, something to hold him in place, together, before he disappeared again.
 I watched Petite Fille and I found a <i>her</i>, then something else, running alongside him, children and phantoms sharing the same game, the same running.
 The semester you and I met was quite calm; in the following, I read about queer temporalities for the first time and, at the QTTT workshop, I found out that it had already been written about the child.
 It was what I needed – for myself, for him, for Mignon.